 There are tons of ways a creator can use Twitter, from Spaces to Newsletters.
 But for new creators, we suggest hopping on a trending topic or #.
-Search for a hashtag relevant to your niche and then tweet about it.
+Search for a hashtag relevant to your niche and then tweet about it to increase engagement.

 How to get more shares, reactions, and engagement on Facebook?

 It shouldn’t even need mentioning, but still.
-To step up your Facebook game, a creator needs a cracking page.
+To increase engagement on Facebook, a creator needs a cracking page.
 Peeps, Facebook Pages are like a million little puzzle pieces that, put together, make an incredible impact.

 So, to each section of the page, pay careful attention.
 Like?
 The cover image and the profile picture have to be compelling.
 It’s not just the profile image that’s got to be attractive.
 Your post should have them too.
 Did you know that Facebook posts with photos show 2.3 times the engagement?